RedisLabs/redislabs-docs/content/rc/securing-redis-cloud-connections.md

-This procedure describes the steps required to install and configure [stunnel](https://stunnel.org), an open-source secure proxy, to connect to an SSL-enabled Redis Enterprise Cloud database.
+This procedure describes the steps required to install and configure [stunnel](https://stunnel.org), an open-source secure proxy, to connect to an SSL-enabled Redis Cloud Essentials database.

 Important: This procedure is only required if you are **NOT** using an SSL/TLS enabled Redis client.